Do You Need Homeowners Insurance During Construction?

 What Homeowners Insurance Doesn't Cover During Construction

-Standard homeowners insurance (even with a dwelling under construction endorsement) has coverage gaps.
-Perils like flooding, earthquakes, and wear and tear are typically excluded.
-Knowing what isn't covered helps you plan for additional protection.
+Standard homeowners insurance (even with a dwelling under construction endorsement) excludes coverage for flooding, earthquakes and wear and tear.
+Know what isn't covered so you can plan for additional protection.

 flood icon